AndyChwalik/andy-chwalik-portfolio/docs/Labs/L04/index.md

 With all of these issues being present in the 3D print, I didn't feel like it showed enough information for what the goal of the assignment was.
 That is why I will keep all of the issues with design 1 in mind while designing design 2.

+If you are want to get a better understanding of the issues I am talking about, here is the CAD file and STL file to get a better understanding: [CAD file](bridge_test.SLDPRT)    |    [STL file](bridge_test.stl)

 ### Design 2